panther-labs/panther/docs/gitbook/log-analysis/log-processing/setup.md

 ### Existing S3 Buckets and SNS Topics

-Follow the steps below if you currently a configured S3 bucket and SNS Topic receiving `All object create events`.
+Follow the steps below if you already have an S3 bucket configured to send `All object create events` to an SNS Topic.

 #### Modify SNS Access Policy